 Open the signal's Signal Properties dialog and check Test Point in the Logging and accessibility section.

-and for signals that are difficult to locate in a large model or hierarchy
+signals that are difficult to locate in a large model or

-the Model Data Editor, see Configure Data Properties by Using a Table.
+information about the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.

 To configure Stateflow® data in a chart as test points, see Monitor Test Points in Stateflow Charts (Stateflow).

 To configure a signal as a test point programmatically: